jitendra-rajput/Portlet-Location-Tracker/README.md

 - Entire list of portlet will be displayed using dropdown
 - User can search for page locations by selecting any of the portlets from list.
 - User can go to actual page as well from results it self.
+- In results application will display more information about page (private or public page).
+It will also display group name in which page belongs.

 2) Export to Excel